-At present, the Group’s primary funding comes from private, international human rights donors: Oak Foundation, Sigrid Rausing Trust, Open Society Foundations (OSF), the John D. and Catherine T. MacArthur Foundation, an anonymous U.S.-based private foundation, and individual donors.
-This funding is not tied to specific projects, but instead supports our scientific work in human rights data analysis.
+HRDAG’s funding comes from private, international donors: The Ethics & Governance of AI Initiative, the John D. and Catherine T. MacArthur Foundation, Oak Foundation, Open Society Foundations, Sigrid Rausing Trust, an anonymous U.S.-based private foundation, and individual donors.
+This funding supports both specific projects, as well as our scientific work generally in human rights data analysis.

 For the entirety of its existence, HRDAG has been a project of non-profit organizations, first at the American Association for the Advancement of Science (AAAS), and then at Benetech, a non-profit Silicon Valley technology company.
 In February 2013, HRDAG became a non-profit project of Community Partners®, a nonprofit organization that helps community leaders build and sustain effective programs that benefit the public good.
 (As a fiscal sponsor, Community Partners offers back-office services and the legal framework that allow nonprofit ventures to focus on their missions as well as experienced counsel to help them grow.)